bonitasoft/bonita-doc/md/set-log-and-archive-levels.md

-# Set log and archive levels
+# Logging and archiving of Bonita processes

+How the information about your Bonita processes is recorded, and how to configure what is recorded.

+## Foreword
-There are three ways to record the information about a running process:
+There are three ways to record the information of a process:

 * Archive: used by a business analyst or process administrator using Bonita Portal, during the production phase, to trace the running of the process instances in their life cycle.
 Records who did what and when.
 * Technical log: used by an application developer for troubleshooting, debugging and process tuning.